 Q: What's the difference between members and guests?

 A: Members are people in your organization who actively work in ClickUp.
-Guests are people from outside your organization who you've shared specific Workspace items with.

 Q: Can I hide time tracking and time estimates from guests?